Analyzing the modern e-commerce ecosystem and the most influential movers and shakers

 An influential company is not just one that generates the greatest quarterly revenue or is the most profitable, although these are important factors.
 An influential company exerts powerful influences on suppliers and partners, other companies, and even society as a whole.
 Learn more here about our research methodology.

 Starting out initially as a bookseller with a growth-at-all-costs strategy and later expanding to other categories, Amazon’s marketplace became the “everything online store.”
 According to Reuters, Amazon was brought up on 130 earnings calls this August.
 Beyond that, even at e-commerce trade shows, it is not uncommon to see full tracks dedicated to Amazon.

 Growth at all costs

-Amazon’s growth-at-all-costs strategy is to focus on top-line growth at the expense of bottom-line profits.
-This strategy has resulted in a level of leadership in its core retail business that rivals the Sears catalog in its heyday.
+Amazon’s growth-at-all-costs strategy focuses on top-line growth at the expense of bottom-line profits.
+This strategy has resulted in leadership in its core retail business that rivals the Sears catalog in its heyday.